agarsev/quevedo/NOTES.md

     rearchitecture that, and don't call it `pre_train`).
 Also be careful about order of `obj.names` file. probably should sort tags beforehand to be deterministic.
+- Ship different yolo config files and allow user to select for each experiment (either in config or in prepare or something)
 - Tagger Undo/Redo (use reducer for state in webapp?)
 - Documentation for dataset/annotation format !IMPORTANT
 - Internationalization (ES and EN)